apurv101/task_execution_engine/hld_doc_v2.md

   - Validates input data and files.
   - Handles exceptions during image processing, LLM communication, and database operations.
   - Returns appropriate HTTP status codes and error messages.
+  - Specifically checks for valid `instruction_id` and `status` in `/update_instruction_status`.
 - **Logging**:
   - Logs significant events like errors, API calls, database operations, and action executions.
   - Stores logs for debugging and monitoring purposes.
 - **Retry Mechanisms**:
   - Implements retries for transient errors, especially when communicating with external APIs like OpenAI or Google Vision.
+  - The desktop application should handle network errors when calling backend APIs and implement retries or failover strategies.

 ---

 ## Security Considerations

 - **API Security**:
-  - Implements authentication and authorization for API endpoints.
+  - Implements authentication and authorization for API endpoints, including `/update_instruction_status`.
   - Uses HTTPS to encrypt data in transit.
 - **Data Protection**:
   - Sanitizes inputs to prevent injection attacks.
   - Stores sensitive data like API keys securely, using environment variables or secret managers.
 - **Access Control**:
   - Restricts access to the MongoDB database.
+  - Ensures that only authorized desktop applications can update instruction statuses.
 - **Compliance**:
   - Ensures compliance with data protection regulations, especially when handling screenshots that may contain sensitive information.